IDE Integration

 Writing Scripts

-You can also organize them within sub-directories like explained in Getting Started guide but in mind importing additional files with @file:Import is currently not supported due to editor bug / limitations.
+You can also organize them within subdirectories like explained in Getting Started guide but keep in mind additional files imported via @file:Import will not appear in completions due to editor bug / limitation.